salesforce/lwc-rfcs/text/0000-mixed-shadow-mode.md

 There currently exists logic that allows listeners to handle non-composed events outside of the root LWC node if the event originates from a non-LWC component in the subtree.
 This behavior exists for legacy reasons and cannot be preserved for components that prefer native Shadow DOM.

+### Accessibility

+The most common accessibility issue in LWC is related to id-referencing across shadow boundaries.
+The current workaround for this is to bypass the LWC engine's id-mangling by setting attributes dynamically, but such a workaround would not work in native Shadow DOM.

+### Instrumentation

+Applications that rely on instrumentation libraries that don't yet support Shadow DOM are currently able to obtain references to descriptors like `addEventListener()` before they are patched and use them to override `@lwc/synthetic-shadow` polyfills where needed.
+Such workarounds would not work for events originating from components that prefer native Shadow DOM.

+### Styling

+Applications currently rely on global stylesheets to apply deeply throughout the DOM.
+With native Shadow DOM, this would not be possible.
+All of a component's styles would have to be generated and added to the component bundle.

 ## Drawbacks